leventii/dark-times-ahead/README.md

 # Premise

-After King Caeles passes away suddenly, his daughter inherits the throne---but she feels that something is off.
+After King Caeles passes away suddenly, his daughter inherits the throne--but she feels that something is off.
 She assigns her retainer, Veratus, to reinvestigate her father's death in secret.
 Veratus begins to uncover a dangerous dark secret within the kingdom of Aethelos.

-# Directions
+# Controls

 Play with mouse and/or keyboard.